The Roadmap 2050: Operations Sector Targets

 Sector specific targets: Operations

-The operations of the global fleet of around 6,000 yachts over 30 meters which represents a large majority of annual impact of the yachting sector.
+The operations of the global fleet of around 6,000 yachts over 30 meters represents the majority of annual impact of the yachting sector as a whole.

-Yachting is one of the few maritime sectors of which the fleet continues to grow and there is no real end of life.
-The fleet growth causes the impact trendline to go upward, while this needs to come down to reach net-zero in 2050 (IMO provision).
+Yachting is one of the few maritime sectors of which the fleet continues to grow and yachts do not really have an end of life as long as they are being well-maintained.
+The fleet growth of around 170 units per year causes the impact trendline to go upward, while this needs to come down to reach net-zero in 2050 (IMO provision).

-Note, that outside of Europe the production of sustainable HVO is less transparent and could be fraudulent.
-HVO produced inside Europe is better monitored and that is also where the majority of the fleet resides.
-The European production today is about 4 million metric tons, should be sufficient to supply the entire yachting fleet.
+Note, that outside of Europe the production of HVO is less transparent and could be fraudulent by labelling primary feedstock as secondary.
+HVO produced inside Europe is better monitored through more stringent certification requirements.
+Europe is also where the majority of the yachting fleet resides.
+The European HVO production today is about 4 million metric tons, and is still larger than the demand for it from yachting.
+HVO is a drop-in fuel, which can still be mixed with regular diesel if local availability or competitive pricing is an issue.

 Yacht Assessment Tool